 The Cabrini Action and Advocacy Coalition (CAAC) is an anti-human trafficking coalition sponsored by the Missionary Sisters of the Sacred Heart.
-The Stella Maris Province of the Missionary Sisters has two corporate stances: to support the rights and dignity of all immigrants and to stop human trafficking.
+The Guadalupe Province of the Missionary Sisters has two corporate stances: to support the rights and dignity of all immigrants and to stop human trafficking.
 This coalition is a result of the latter.

 The coalition is made up of both religious and lay people connected to various Cabrini organizations.
-The Missionary Sisters have various institutions throughout the United States including health care facilities, retreat centers in Denver and Chicago, a high school in New Orleans, immigrant services in New York, and a college in Radnor, Pennsylvania.
+The Missionary Sisters have various institutions throughout the United States including health care facilities, retreat centers in Denver and Chicago, a high school in New Orleans, immigrant services in New York, and a university in Radnor, Pennsylvania.
 Our hope is to use our Cabrini resources and networks to reveal the reality of human trafficking and be a resource and initiator of social change.